Jeffrey-Ede/ALRC/README.md

 loss = alrc(loss) #Apply ALRC to stabilize learning with default parameters
 ```

 ALRC is robust to hyperparamer choices.
 The only hyperparameters that need to be changed are initial estimates for the first two raw moments of the loss function.
-If you're usure, run your neural network for 10+ iterations without ALRC to get rough estimates.
 Any sensible overestimates are fine: even if they are an order of magnitude too high, the ALRC algorithm will decay them to the correct values.
-Don't underestimate.

 ```python
 #Roughly estimate the first two raw moments of a loss function